vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 Up to now the application will allow to remove and add objectives, results and indicators as required.
-But adding results can reference only saved objectives in a previous edition of the project.
+But adding results can reference only saved objectives in a previous submissions of the whole project.

 We would like that changing objectives would change also the list of available objectives in the results table.